2019 Old Dominion Monarchs football team

 The 2019 Old Dominion Monarchs football team represented Old Dominion University in the 2019 NCAA Division I FBS football season.
 The Monarchs played their home games at S.B.
 Ballard Stadium in Norfolk, Virginia and competed in the East Division of Conference USA (CUSA).
 They were led by eleventh-year head coach Bobby Wilder.

 Preseason

 CUSA media poll

 Conference USA released their preseason media poll on July 16, 2019, with the Monarchs predicted to finish in sixth place in the East Division.

 Preseason All–Conference USA teams

-The Monarchs were the only team in the East Division, that had no players selected to the preseason All−Conference USA teams.
+The Monarchs were the only team in the East Division that had no players selected to the preseason All−Conference USA teams.

 Schedule

 Old Dominion announced its 2019 football schedule on January 10, 2019.
-The 2019 schedule consists of 6 home and away games in the regular season.
+The 2019 schedule consisted of 6 home and away games in the regular season.